team-eternity/eternity/docs/readme.txt

                           with bleeding-edge editing and gameplay enhancements.
-                          Eternity supports all versions of Doom, Doom II, Final Doom, HACX, and the FreeDoom project, and it has in-progress support for Raven Software's Heretic and Hexen and Rogue Entertainment's Strife.
+                          Eternity supports all versions of Doom, Doom II, Final Doom, HACX, and the FreeDoom project, and it has complete support for Raven Software's Heretic and in-progress support for Raven's Hexen and Rogue Entertainment's Strife.

                           See the Eternity wiki for editing documentation at eternity.youfailit.net